edubarcellos91/biblioteca-virtual-downloader/README.md

 ## Instructions
 Just run and write the url of the book you want.
-Before that there some things you need to check: line 10 and 11 - input your email and password as strings for the login process;
-line 22 - this is for a silent download.
+Before that there some things you need to check: line 10 and 11 - input your email and password as strings for the login process. line 22 - this is for a silent download.
 Without this line, Firefox will show all the process of download.
-It is a personal choice;
-line 23 and 24 - location of Firefox in your computer for Linux and Windows, respectively.
-Use only one;
-line 56 - depending on you internet speed, you might want to change this;
-line 86 - this remove geckodriver.log after the process.
+It is a personal choice. line 23 and 24 - location of Firefox in your computer for Linux and Windows, respectively.
+Use only one. line 56 - depending on you internet speed, you might want to change this. line 86 - this remove geckodriver.log after the process.
 Comment this if you want to keep the geckodriver.log.